Download PDF Last Second Chance.3.22.19.final

 “I’m really sorry, but I can’t.”

-Desperate, Jo shouted, “Randy, Jesse, Jimmy if you get a chance to hear this, I love you all more than anything.
+Desperate, Jo shouted, “Randy, Morgan, Jimmy if you hear this, I love you all more than anything.
 I’ll be with you always.”

 Gindy looked up at Bill and softly, almost apologetically, reminded him, “You know you cannot pass along any personal information to Mr. Smith or anyone outside the firm.
 It’s against policy.”